zulip/zulip-mobile/docs/howto/build-run.md

 Starting from React Native 0.60, you need to launch the Metro bundler server separately, using `react-native start`.
-Once the server starts up, run `react-native run-android` again, and the app should not crash.
+Once the server starts up, run `tools/run-android` again, and the app should not crash.

 ### Red error banner about method `-[RCTAppState getCurrentAppState:error:]`